krzjoa/website/content/post/2022-05-21-how-icy-is-sun/word-embedding.md

 ### Midpoint - origin of the new axis

 We will use a **midpoint** between two initial points as the origin of the our new axis.
-It can be calculated with the following formula:
+It can be calculated with the following simple formula:

 <center>
 $  M = (\frac{x + x_{1}}{2}, \frac{y + y_{1}}{2}, \frac{z + z_{1}}{2}, ...) $